dimitrisfountas/Greek-Websites-Classification-/README.md

 classification task.
 Similarly, each of these domain names belongs to one of the 9 possible classes.
 There are the domains which the models will be evaluated on, on Kaggle.
+Please read the file Report.pdf to understand the project and our proposed solution to it.